usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_599.md

 ## Some observations

-Because it is now centered on *pipelines* as much as on software packages, dependency management is different from other technologies including Java and NodeJS - how so?
+Because it is now centered on *pipelines* as much as on files and software packages, dependency management is different from other technologies including Java and NodeJS - how so?

 MorganaXProc-III is implemented in Scala, and Saxon is built in Java, but otherwise distributions including the SchXSLT and XSpec distributions consist mainly of XSLT.
 This is either very good (with development and maintenance requirements in view), or not good at all.